Student Research Support

 An exception to the aforementioned restriction may be made for MA students who are writing an MA thesis: such students may receive funds of up to $300 to support research leading to the MA thesis.

 You must be a registered student in the graduate program in the Department of Linguistics at the time of application, and the research project or conference trip for which you are seeking funding must likewise occur during a semester in which you are registered.
 If the proposed activity will take place during the summer, you must be planning to register for the following fall semester.
-Graduating PhD students may petition for an exception to this deadline.
+Graduating PhD students may request an exception to this deadline.

 For fieldwork and data-collection support